All Episodes

 Some staffers actually wrote the bill.

-There's gonna be blowback on this.
+There's going to be blowback on this.

-I said, no, they won't, because they're never going to hear about it.
+I said, no, they won't because they're never going to hear about it.

 And they haven't heard about it.